code-game-project/.github/profile/README.md

 ### List of games

 To view a list of games created by us visit [games.code-game.org](https://games.code-game.org).
-Of course you can create your own games or used ones created by other people.
+Of course you can create your own games or use ones created by other people.